0chain/zus-example-webapp/README.md

 // save the allocation in local storage by using Redux or any other state management library
 ```

+Explore this demo webapp's source code to learn more about how to use the Zus JS SDK.

 #### Common Terms

 Here are some common terms used in our code and the 0chain blockchain: